-Scientific Secretary 2001-2005 of the International Society of Cerebral Blood Flow and Metabolism; President of the Danish Society for 2010-12; of the Scientific Ethics Committee for Copenhagen and Frederiksberg from 1998-2002; of the Research Council of the Medical Faculty at the University of Copenhagen 1999-2005; Chairman for the steering group for research laboratories at Rigshospitalet from 1999, Scientific Advisory Board Member, Health Science Faculty, University of Lund 2007-2011, and the Strategic Research Council from 2010.
-Member of the European College of Neuropsychopharmacology (ECNP) Executive Board since 2010.
+Scientific Secretary 2001-2005 of the International Society of Cerebral Blood Flow and Metabolism; President of the Danish Society for 2010-12; of the Scientific Ethics Committee for Copenhagen and Frederiksberg from 1998-2002; of the Research Council of the Medical Faculty at the University of Copenhagen 1999-2005; Chairman for the steering group for research laboratories at Rigshospitalet from 1999; Scientific Advisory Board Member, Health Science Faculty, University of Lund 2007-2011, and the Danish Council for Strategic Research 2009-2014.
+Member of the European College of Neuropsychopharmacology (ECNP) Executive Board since 2010, currently Vice-President, and member of the Board of Directors of the Brain Prize since 2013.
 Field Editor at the International Journal of Neuropsychopharmacology since 2013.
 Regularly expert panel scientist for the EU commission, Brussels.

 Examiner at PhD and DMSc theses in Denmark, Canada, Sweden, Australia, and Finland.
 Expert Evaluator at the EU Commission for evaluation of research proposals, Brussels, in 1999, 2000, 2005 and 2013, and for the Norwegean Research Council 2006-7, Danish Multiple Sclerosis Foundation Research Committee 2007-9.
 Expert evaluator at the Swedish Research Council and VINNOVA 2005-2008 and Norwegian Research Council 2007-2010.
 Member of the Danish Health Advisory Group for the EU 7th Framework Program 2009-12.
 Teaching of pregraduate medical students and organizer of international courses for postgraduates.